Oklahoma Uses Data Analytics to Create a Culture of Statewide Compliance

 Success Stories & Testimonials

 The Oklahoma Office of Management and Enterprise Services (OMES) conducts multiple administrative investigations each year to ensure policies are being followed, and to ensure programs are used in an ethical, economical, equitable and efficient manner.
-Auditors rely heavily on data analytics software to electronically examine 100% of available data, which are often millions of transactions, to reduce fraud, waste, mismanagement and abuse.

 Strategic initiative to move away from traditional audits towards statewide audits of all agencies